Island Social Trends

 Journalism is a positive contributor to society.
 The work here at Island Social Trends is independent journalism that aims to inform individual citizens and to enhance the conversation among various sectors of society, economy and politics.

-Urgency has never been greater for independent media to somehow carry on despite the onslaught of social media and large corp media seeing only the bottom line.
+Urgency has never been greater for independent media to somehow carry on despite the onslaught of social media and large corporate media seeing only the bottom line.
 With the loss of experienced journalists there is loss of context and insight.
 Readers and society will take the final blow if independent journalism is lost.

 Our work is also thought-leadership; news analysis serves to build relationships across and within business and community leadership sectors; this community service is part of the Island Social Trends mission statement to support a knowledge-based society and economy.